Skip to content

 Limitations & Future Work

-• Attention guidance training requires fine-tuning the model.
+• Attention guidance training requires model fine-tuning.

-• Linear representation hypothesis (Park et al., 2023): linear separability of semantic concepts in latent space.
+• Linear Representation Hypothesis (Park et al., 2023): Linear separability of semantic concepts in latent space.

-• RAG faithfulness methods: Self-RAG, CRAG, etc.
+• RAG Faithfulness methods: Self-RAG, CRAG, etc.

 • Latent space probing is a powerful tool for understanding and intervening in LLM behavior.